renzheng11/Catalyst-HTML-Converter/README.txt

-# HTML AUTOMATION GUIDE

-Author: Ren Zheng
-renzheng112@gmail.com

 ----------------------------------------------------------------------------

 ## How to run the script
-    - This scripts converts markdown files (.md) to (.html)
-    - To convert (.docx) to markdown (.md)...
-        - type this command into the terminal:

-        pandoc -s name.docx -o name.md

-        - (pandoc can be installed at https://pandoc.org/installing.html)
-        - (option 2: use a web converter to get (.md) file)

-    - The .md file should be in the same folder as the auto.py script
+    - Place .docx or .md files in folder named "docx"
-    - You can put multiple .md files in the folder and the script will convert all of them
+    - you can put multiple files in the folder and the script will convert all of them

-    - You can make edits in the md file and html file
+    - you can make edits in the html file if there are any issues
     - Do not make changes to the file auto.py

 ## Manual Changes